vmware/ansible-collection-alb/docs/avi_gslbsmruntime.rst

 Synopsis
 --------
-- This module is used to configure WafProfile object.
+- This module is used to configure GslbSMRuntime object.
 - More examples at (https://github.com/avinetworks/devops).